 With ongoing use during a 10-year period, changes in physical therapy practice and entry-level education, it was necessary to undergo revision of both instruments to more accurately reflect expectations of graduates from physical therapist and physical therapist programs.
 The Physical Therapist CPI (PT CPI) was revised, field tested, and approved by APTA's Board of Directors in November 2006.

 Likewise, in response to available technology, the need for greater efficiency, and outcomes data in clinical education, the PT CPI: Version 2006 transitioned from a paper-based instrument to a Web-based system in July 2008 that allowed for easy access by all users, ability to view and compare completed midterm and final reports online by users, access to a pdf version of the PT CPI, easy data retrieval, and with enhanced features that permit information communication through smart e-mail and the design of the system.

-In addition, to ensure greater consistency in the use of these instruments, online training and an assessment program through the APTA Learning Center are used to teach all individuals involved in student performance assessment how to correctly use these instruments.
+In addition, to ensure greater consistency in the use of these instruments, online training and an assessment program through the Liaison Education system are used to teach all individuals involved in student performance assessment how to correctly use these instruments.